 The History of Eggs Benedict

 Did you know that Eggs Benedict has a somewhat mysterious past?
-There are several stories about its origin, but one popular tale suggests it was created in the late 1800s by a Wall Street broker who was looking for something new to order for breakfast.
+There are several stories about its origin, but one popular tale suggests it was created in the late 1800s by a Wall Street broker looking for something new to order for breakfast.
 The combination of poached eggs, ham, and hollandaise sauce quickly became a hit and has remained a brunch staple ever since.

 The Rise of Crab Cakes in Breakfast Menus

-Nutritional Information
+Crab Cake Eggs Benedict: Nutritional Information

-Before we jump into the kitchen, let’s take a look at the nutritional information for Crab Cake Eggs Benedict.
+Before we jump into the kitchen, let’s look at the nutritional information for Crab Cake Eggs Benedict.
 After all, it’s nice to know what you’re putting into your body, right?
 Here’s a breakdown of the key nutrients:

 Nutrient | Amount per Serving |